gadget-framework/gadget2/README.md

 This should be install automatically on most distributions but on ubuntu one needs to install build-essentials:

 >  sudo apt-get install build-essential

+If using paramin, you will also need mpic:

+> sudo apt install mpich libmpich-dev

 ### MacOsX
 It should be sufficient to install XCode through the Appstore and through XCode's preferences install commandline tools